alexharri/website/posts/structural-typing.md

 }
 ```

+If `Object.keys` were defined like this, we wouldn't have run into the type error at the start of this post.

 It seems like a no brainer to define `Object.keys` like this, but TypeScript has a good reason for not doing so.
-The reason has to do with TypeScript's _structural type system_.
+The reason has to do with TypeScript's [structural type system](https://en.wikipedia.org/wiki/Structural_type_system).

-## Structural typing, and TypeScript
+## Structural typing in TypeScript

 TypeScript complains when properties are missing or of the wrong type.